PrismarineJS/prismarine-web-client/README.md

 *Note: Don't open it on iOS.
 It doesn't work.
 You can try it on Android, which sometimes works and sometimes doesn't.
 It's best open it on a laptop/desktop though.*

 ## Usage (for self-hosted installations)
-If you want the latest version or want to use auth, you can download this repo and host it yourself.
+If you want the latest version or want to use auth, you can host an instance yourself.

 Run these commands in bash:
 ```bash